 The whole-genome OrthoFinder clustering at inflation value 1.5 was mined for potential single-copy orthologues for phylogenetic analysis.
 Transcriptome data were retrieved for additional tardigrades (2 species), a priapulid (1), kinorhynchs (2) and onychophorans (3) (Supplementary Table S11).
 Assembled transcripts for Echiniscus testudo, Milnesium tardigradum, Pycnophyes kielensis and Halicryptus spinulosus were downloaded from the NCBI Transcriptome Shotgun Assembly (TSA) Database.
 EST sequences of Euperipatoides kanangrensis, Peripatopsis sedgwicki and Echinoderes horni were download from NCBI Trace Archive and assembled using CAP3 [116].
-Raw mRNA-seq reads for Peripatopsis capensis were downloaded from NCBI SRA, trimmed using skewer v0.2.2 [117] and assembled with Trinity v2.2.0 [55].
+Raw mRNA-seq reads for Peripatopsis capensis were downloaded from NCBI SRA, trimmed using skewer [117] and assembled with Trinity [55].
 Protein sequences were predicted from all transcriptome data using TransDecoder [118], retaining a single open reading frame per transcript.
 Predicted proteins from these transcriptomes were used along with the genome-derived proteomes in a second OrthoFinder clustering analysis.

 We identified putatively orthologous genes in the OrthoFinder clusters for the genome and the genome-plus-transcriptome datasets.
 For both datasets the same pipeline was followed.
 Clusters with 1-to-1 orthology were retained.
 For clusters with median per-species membership equal to 1 and mean less than 2.5, a phylogenetic tree was inferred with RAxML (using the LG+G model).
 Each tree was visually inspected to identify the largest possible monophyletic clan, and in-paralogues and spuriously included sequences were removed.
 Individual alignments of each locus were filtered using trimal [119] and then concatenated into a supermatrix using fastconcat [120].
-The supermatrices were analysed with RAxML [67] with 100 ML bootstraps and PhyloBayes [121] (see Supplementary Table S12 for specific commands).
-Trees were summarised in FigTree.
+The supermatrices were analysed with RAxML [67] with 100 ML bootstraps and PhyloBayes [121] (see Supplementary Table S11 for specific commands).
+Trees were summarized in FigTree.

 DATABASING AND DATA AVAILABILITY